WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     After 0.0069s, the code is running in the background, Python execution continues.
     After 2.02s, result was available.
 Kernel evaluation returned: 2

-Coroutine and asyncio API
+Coroutine and Asyncio APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :mod:`asyncio` provides high level concurrent code and asynchronous evaluation using coroutines, and the `async`/`await` keywords.
-Asynchronous evaluation based on :mod:`asyncio` requires a instance of :class:`~wolframclient.evaluation.WolframLanguageAsyncSession` which methods are mostly coroutines.
+The :mod:`asyncio` provides high-level concurrent code and asynchronous evaluation using coroutines and the `async`/`await` keywords.
+Asynchronous evaluation based on :mod:`asyncio` requires an instance of :class:`~wolframclient.evaluation.WolframLanguageAsyncSession`, which methods are mostly coroutines.

-Define a coroutine `delayed_evaluation` that artificially delays evaluation, using asyncio sleep coroutine.
-Use this newly created coroutine to evaluate a first expression, wait for the coroutine to finish and evaluate the second one:
+Define a coroutine `delayed_evaluation` that artificially delays evaluation, using an asyncio sleep coroutine.
+Use this newly created coroutine to evaluate a first expression, wait for the coroutine to finish and evaluate the second:

 .. literalinclude:: /examples/python/asynchronous2.py
     :linenos: